joelouthan/theologic.us/content/posts/prayers/2020-08-18-pm_prayers.md

 ---
 ## Acts 20:24 But I do not account my life of any value nor as precious to myself, if only I may finish my course and the ministry that I received from the Lord Jesus, to testify to the gospel of the grace of God.

+Isaiah 56:7-8
+these I will bring to my holy mountain, and make them joyful in my house of prayer;
+their burnt offerings and their sacrifices will be accepted on my altar;
+for my house shall be called a house of prayer for all peoples.”
+The Lord GOD,
+who gathers the outcasts of Israel, declares,
+“I will gather yet others to him besides those already gathered.”

 ## Those who have left church in Norman